Chemistry Blog

 Calorimetry at Constant Pressure: Step-by-Step Problem Method

-How to Calculate pH from Ka and Kb: Practical Step-by-Step Method
+How to Calculate pH from Ka and Kb: Worked Weak Acid/Base Examples

-Empirical vs Molecular Formula: Step-by-Step from Percent Composition
+Empirical vs Molecular Formula: 5-Step Method + Examples

 Convert percent composition data into empirical and molecular formulas with a repeatable ratio method that reduces rounding errors.